Sept. 15, 2017

-Ambition School Leadership kicked off a series of regional events on 10 January 2017 to follow the public launch in November 2016 and introduce the new organisation’s mission, strategic commitments and programmes to our nationwide network.
+Ambition School Leadership recently began a series of regional events, following its November 2016 public launch, which introduced the new organisation’s mission, strategic commitments and programmes to its nationwide network.

 Dec.
 15, 2016